A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Queen and Its Less Hardy Sisters

 \

-The \emph{subqueen} (\Kot's ``semi-rook + semi-bishop'') is the partial queen $\pQ^{11}$, with one horizontal or vertical and one diagonal move.
-It is the fourth and final piece whose counting function $u_{\pQ^{11}}(q;n)$ is a polynomial for all $q$, if our Conjecture~\ref{Cj:trajectories} is correct.
+The \emph{anassa} (\Kot's ``semi-rook + semi-bishop'') is the partial queen $\pQ^{11}$, with one horizontal or vertical and one diagonal move.
+It is the fourth and final piece known to have period 1, i.e., whose counting function $u_{\pQ^{11}}(q;n)$ is a polynomial for all $q$.

-(There are two subqueens that differ in chirality: the right-handed subqueen has, say, a vertical move $(0,1)$ and a diagonal move $(1,1)$ to the right; the left-handed subqueen has the vertical move and a diagonal move $(-1,1)$ to the left.
-Mixing the two types is outside our competence since they will behave like two different pieces.
-In our work all subqueens are right-handed.)